 Saddam Hussein misunderstood.

-Lee leave it leave it to the New York Times to come to the aid of Saddam Hussein.
+Leave it to the New York Times to come to the aid of Saddam Hussein.

 Saddam Hussein misunderstood.

-In the months leading up to the Iraq War, Saddam Hussein did try to cooperate with United Nations inspectors, a decision that paradoxically helped convince the West that he was hiding weapons of mass destruction.
+In the months leading up to the Iraq war, Saddam Hussein did try to cooperate with United Nations inspectors, a decision that paradoxically helped convince the West that he was hiding weapons of mass destruction.

 This is the publication of the Council on Foreign Relations.

-It's based on the uh material from the Iraqi Perspectives Project, a post-war examination by the American Armed Forces into the character of Mr. Hussein's regime.
+It's based on the material from the Iraqi Perspectives Project, a post-war examination by the American Armed Forces into the character of Mr. Hussein's regime.

 Saddam was actually trying to be cooperative, and it got him in trouble.